ietf-scitt/charter/ietf-scitt-charter.md

 ## Architectural Model: Actors, Interactions, Terminology

-The WG shall start out by documenting and defining terms in an architectural model for:
+The WG shall start by documenting and defining terms in an architectural model for:

 1. essential actors, such as the claim's "issuer", "notary", and "consumer" (one which generates supply chain artifacts and statements about them) and
-2. the basic interactions these have with other actors, and their duties in the ecosystem.
+2. the basic interactions these have with other actors, and their role in the ecosystem.

-The architectural model shall provide an aggregated overview of corresponding actor-specific information models and interaction models and will provide examples of composition patterns that illustrate how to address a concise set of use cases.
+The architectural model shall provide an aggregated overview of corresponding actor-specific information models and interaction models.
+It will provide examples of composition patterns that illustrate how to address a concise set of use cases.

+[//]: # (MW: What does "aggregated" add in the above paragraph?)

 The architectural model shall include an abstract threat model that minimally encompasses the initial use cases and will be based on a set of to be defined security objectives.